Turks and Caicos Islands: Etymology

 The name Caico[s] is from the Lucayan caya hico, meaning 'string of islands'.
 The Turks Islands are named after the Turk's cap cactus, Melocactus intortus, whose red cephalium resembles the fez hat worn by Turks in the late Ottoman Empire.

 History

 Precolonial era

-The first inhabitants of the islands were the Arawakan-speaking Taíno people, who most likely crossed over from Hispaniola some time from AD 500 to 800.
+The first inhabitants of the islands were Arawakan-speaking Indigenous people, who most likely crossed over from Hispaniola some time from AD 500 to 800.
 Together with Taíno who migrated from Cuba to the southern Bahamas around the same time, these people developed as the Lucayan.
-Around 1200, the Turks and Caicos Islands were resettled by Classical Taínos from Hispaniola.
+According to Julian Granberry and Gary Vescelius, around 1200 CE, the Turks and Caicos Islands were resettled by Classical Taínos from Hispaniola.

 European arrival

 It is unknown precisely who the first European to sight the islands was.
 Some sources state that the explorer Christopher Columbus saw the islands on his voyage to the Americas in 1492.
 However, other sources state that it is more likely that Spanish conquistador Juan Ponce de León was the first European in Turks and Caicos, in 1512.
 In either case, by 1512 the Spanish had begun capturing the Taíno and Lucayans as labourers in the encomienda system to replace the largely depleted native population of Hispaniola.
 As a result of this, and the introduction of diseases to which the native people had no immunity, the southern Bahama Islands and the Turks and Caicos Islands were completely depopulated by about 1513, and remained so until the 17th century.